October 17, 2014

 Little Dogs, Big Personalities

 Smaller dogs make excellent costume models, as many are already used to wearing sweaters, bows and harnesses.
 (No offense to the proudly un-clothed small dogs out there!)
-Martha Stewart, herself a proud parent to two French bulldogs Francesca and Sharkey, shares a detailed tutorial for sewing your own Doggie Dinosaur costume.
+Martha Stewart, herself a proud parent to several French bulldogs, shares a video tutorial for sewing your own Doggie Dinosaur costume.
 This fearsomely cute outfit is perfect a small dog with a big attitude!

-DogWatch office dog Lucy, a Chihuahua-Pug mix, is one such pup.
+DogWatch office dog Lucy 2, a Pug mix, is one such pup.
 Lucy loves Halloween, and one of her most popular costumes is her Oreo® cookie costume.
 Lucy’s mom made this costume in a few hours using an old t-shirt and supplies purchased at a craft store for about $15.
 The instructions are shown below.

 Oreo® Cookie Dog Costume